 - 1. Turn off the battery cut-off switch (if equipped) and main switch.
 NOTICE: If they are left on, the electrical system can be damaged.
 [ECM01931] - Disconnect the negative cable(s) from the negative (-) terminal.
 NOTICE: Always disconnect all negative (-) cables first to avoid a short circuit and damage to the electrical system.
-[ECM01941] - Disconnect the positive cable(s) and remove the battery from the boat.

-4. Clean, maintain, and store the battery Esora vamaha Motor Corporation, U.S.A. according to the manufacturer's instructions.
+[ECM01941] - Disconnect the positive cable(s) and remove the battery from the boat. - Clean, maintain, and store the battery according to the manufacturer's instructions.